Topics included in this article:

 - Create a custom schedule for monitoring, and select which devices will be monitored with this schedule.

-- Multiple schedules can be created, if a different monitoring scheduling is desired for different devices at that location.
+- Multiple schedules can be created, if different monitoring schedules are desired for different devices at that location.

 Manual Monitoring

-Manual monitoring has no start time or end time.
-This option relays solely on the individual to enable or disable the alarm.
-A user can enable/disable a monitoring event in the Rhombus web console, Mobile App and iPad Keypad.
-Those options are discussed later in the article.
+Manual monitoring has no start or end time.
+This option relies solely on the individual to enable or disable the alarm.
+A user with proper permissions can enable/disable a monitoring event in the Rhombus web console, Mobile App, or iPad Keypad.

 Scheduled Monitoring

-Scheduled monitoring starts and ends on a specific time.
-A user can still enable or disable the alarm monitoring via Console, Mobile App or Keypad whenever desired.
+Scheduled monitoring starts and ends at specific times.
+A user can still manually enable or disable the alarm monitoring via Console, Mobile App, or Keypad whenever desired.

-Now manual and scheduled monitoring have all the same setting features one is just enabled by a user and the other by time.
-Below is a run through of the sections for setting up monitoring.
+Manual and scheduled monitoring have all the same setting features; one is enabled by a user and the other by time.
+Descriptions of each section in this setup are outlined below.

-- Schedule - This option allows a schedule for the start and stop time of Alarm Monitoring.
+- Schedule - Create a schedule for the start and stop times for Alarm Monitoring.

-- If detected, play - This option will play an audio message (less than 10 sec) if an A100 is associated with the camera.
+- If detected, play - This option will play an audio message (less than 10 sec) when an alarm is triggered if an A100 is associated with the camera.

 Emergency Response Contacts

-This is the section where you can add details for your organization’s emergency contacts.
-It is critical to add a default contact to ensure someone is notified outside the hours of your custom schedule or when a custom schedule is not set.
+2. Add details for your organization’s emergency contacts.
+A default contact must be added to ensure someone is notified outside the hours of your custom schedule or when a custom schedule is not set.

-The default will be contacted if there is no custom schedule or for any time period the custom schedule doesn't cover.
+The default contact will be contacted if there is no custom schedule or during any time period not covered by the custom schedule.

-Note: If a threat is deemed valid, individuals on the contact lists will receive texts and calls and the police will get dispatched if there is a threat to a person or property.
+Note: If a threat is deemed valid, individuals on the contact list will be notified via text and phone call.
+Police will be dispatched if there is a threat to a person or property.

 The monitoring service will contact the emergency contacts from the below list of numbers:

-- Add the numbers to a contact like Rhombus Monitoring so the calls aren't silenced, etc.
+1. Add the numbers to a contact like Rhombus Monitoring so the calls aren't silenced.

-- Allow text and phone calls from Rhombus Monitoring when "Do Not Disturb" or other "Focus Mode" settings are enabled
+2. Allow texts and phone calls from Rhombus Monitoring when "Do Not Disturb" or other "Focus Mode" settings are enabled.

 Responder Entry Instructions

-Responder entry instructions are helpful if emergency services need a key code to enter the premises, specific driving instructions to get on-site, or anything notable to tell when emergency services are on the scene.
-Enter the instructions and press 'save' in the bottom right.
+Responder Entry Instructions can provide emergency services with essential entry information.
+If responders need a key code to enter the premises or specific driving instructions to get on-site, use this field to provide them with that information.
+Enter the instructions and click "Save" in the bottom right.

-Below we will go over how to use Alarm Monitoring in the Rhombus Console and Mobile App.
-Both the Rhombus Console and Mobile App will give you options to view the current status of alerts and threat cases.
+The Rhombus Console and Mobile App provide options to view the current status of alerts and threat cases.

 Console

 In the Rhombus Console, you will see some features for how to view alarm monitoring information.
-One option is the 'Status' which will show location with monitoring scheduled or just amount of cameras monitored.
-The other feature is 'Threat Case' this will allow a user to see the list of logged events during a previous alarm event.
+One option is the "Status" which will display locations with monitoring scheduled or the amount of cameras monitored.
+The other feature is "Threat Case."
+This allows a user to see the list of logged events during a previous alarm event.

 Status

-1. Add a 'dashlet' to the Rhombus dashboard to view the amount of location that have alarm monitoring scheduled or if there is any missing information that needs to be entered.
+1. Add a dashlet to the Rhombus dashboard to view the amount of locations that have alarm monitoring scheduled or if there is any missing information that needs to be entered.

 Threat Cases